 - Addison’s Disease is caused when adrenal glands produce insufficient cortisol or aldosterone.
 It results in weakness, fatigue, low blood pressure, nausea, etc. In 70% of cases, Addisone disease is caused due to autoimmune disorder, where the body mistakenly attacks the adrenal glands.
 As a result, the adrenal gland does not produce the hormone aldosterone in sufficient quantities.

 1. What are Adrenal Glands?

-Adrenal glands are endocrine glands that are responsible for producing important hormones required for bodily functions.
+Adrenal glands are endocrine glands that are responsible for producing important hormones required for metabolic functions and stress response.

 2. Where are the Adrenal glands located?

 The adrenal glands are present above each kidney.

 3. What is the function of the adrenal glands?